CouturierDeA/ng-app/README.md

 Run `json-server --watch db.json` for a backend of the application

+Run `ng run ng-todo-app:serve-ssr` for a ssr application ( note that the server hasn't been reviewed for security issues )

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.